chentl/mtdump/README.md

 ## mtdump

-Robust Python object serialization to a single `.mtd` file with optional Zstandard compression, AES-256 encryption, and rich environment diagnostics metadata for compatibility and debugging.
+Robust Python object serialization to a single `.mtd` file with optional compression, encryption, checksum validation, and rich environment diagnostics metadata for compatibility and debugging.

 ### Intro

 `mtdump` provides two simple functions — `save_dump` and `load_dump` — to persist arbitrary Python objects safely.
-Dumps can be compressed, encrypted with a key, and include environment diagnostics metadata (Python, optionally specified packages, and versions of currently imported modules) to aid debugging and compatibility when loading across environments.
+Dumps can be compressed, encrypted with a key, validated with checksum, and include environment diagnostics metadata (Python, optionally specified packages, and versions of currently imported modules) to aid debugging and compatibility when loading across environments.

 Key features: